GaloisInc/saw-training/Swap.rst

     Let :math:`x` and :math:`y` be 32-bit integers.
 The result of calling ``swap_spec`` on them is ``true``.

-After verification, we know that this is the case *no matter which integers :math:`x` and :math:`y` are*.
+After verification, we know that this is the case *no matter which integers* :math:`x` and :math:`y` are.

 .. note::

     SAWScript distinguishes between defining a name and saving the result of a command.
 Use ``let`` to define a name, which may refer to a command or a value, and ``<-`` to run a command and save the result under the given name.

 Finally, on line 10, the ``crucible_llvm_verify`` command is used to instruct SAW to carry out verification.
 The important arguments are ``swapmod``, which specifies the LLVM module that contains the code to be verified; ``"swap_spec"``, the function to be symbolically executed; ``swap_is_ok``, the SAW specification to check ``"swap_spec"`` against; and ``abc``, the name of the solver that will check whether the program satisfies the specification.
-The other two arguments control the use of helpers and details of symbolic execution, and are described later.
+The other two arguments control the use of helpers and details of symbolic execution, and are described later in this tutorial.

 ..
 TODO link